Smynay/rvision/README.md

 4. Each column should be sortend by Creator name and Task priority

-5. User can change task statys by Drag&Drop
+5. User can change task status by Drag&Drop

 6. Semantic markup